strongbrewio/strongbrewio.github.io/_posts/2019-01-26-generic-way-of-handling-loading-saving-and-validationerrors-in-angular.md

   this.changeStatus(true, req.method);
   return next.handle(req.clone()).pipe(
     // when the request completes, errors or times out,
-    // we hafe to change the status as well finalize(() => {
+    // we have to change the status as well finalize(() => {
       this.changeStatus(false, req.method);
     })